imaginando/imaginando.github.io/vs/vs2/overview.md

 - **Name** - Displays the name of the loaded material.
 For media files, the full path is shown.
 - **Blend Mode** - Selected blend mode (e.g. normal, add, multiply).
 - **MIDI** - Shows the Layer's MIDI input channels and note filter settings.
 - **Audio status** - Indicates whether the audio engine is running, along with the current sample rate and buffer size.
+If audio is disabled, select your audio device in the [Settings](settings).
-- **MIDI event indicator** - A visual indicator that flashes when the Layer receives MIDI note-on events.
+- **MIDI event indicator** - A visual indicator that flashes when the Layer receives MIDI note events.

 ## Layer Properties